AustinErben/cloud-based-data-pipeline/readme.md

-This project is an automated data pipeline built to assess and track student metrics using various AWS services.
+This project is an early-stage data pipeline built to assess and track student metrics using various AWS services.
 It extracts data from a CSV file uploaded to Amazon S3, processes and cleans the data using AWS Lambda, and loads the processed data into a PostgreSQL database via Glue.
 Finally, the data is visualized using Tableau for easier reporting and analysis.

 ## **Architecture**